weniv/En_pythonbest20/src/pages/question15.md

 | 4 | 0 | 0 | 0 | 0 | 0 |
 | 5 | 0 | 0 | 0 | 0 | 0 |

-After three days, the oranges [1, 4], [2, 3], [3, 2], and [4, 1] that were adjacent to the ripe oranges turned into ripe, and the number of oranges that Ali can sell is increased to 7.
+On the last day, the oranges [1, 4], [2, 3], [3, 2], and [4, 1] that were adjacent to the ripe oranges turned ripe, and the number of oranges that Ali can sell is increased to 7.

 |  | 1 | 2 | 3 | 4 | 5 |
 | --- | --- | --- | --- | --- | --- |